 Regifting isn’t just for those considered cheap or inconsiderate.
 It saves money, reduces landfill waste and — if you’re thoughtful about how you do it — ends with a happy recipient.

 Despite support for regifting, it’s still a touchy subject.
-No one wants to offend a loved one or suffer embarrassment from being caught giving something we didn’t like .
+No one wants to offend a loved one or suffer embarrassment from being caught giving someone else something we didn’t like.

-So, do it, but be mindful.
+So, be mindful when doing it.
 Here are the rules to follow for regifting with care.

 1. Be honest with yourself